 Despite the march of progress in both business processes and technology, pushing content to individuals on a scheduled basis is still one of the main conduits for delivering data to drive business decisions.
 Strangely, this function is ignored by most BI tools, often forcing customers to use one technology for live, interactive analytics and a separate solution for enterprise reporting.

 Pyramid offers both in its platform.
-Indeed, the functionalities are both symbiotic and cross-functional—making the process of producing live interactive analytics and the matching static, bursted content simple, cost effective, and copacetic.
+Indeed, the functionalities are both symbiotic and cross-functional—making the process of producing live interactive analytics and the matching static, bursted content simple, cost-effective, and copacetic.
 Complete with smart scheduling, auto-distribution engines, and the ability to direct specific report content to specific users, enterprise reporting in Pyramid is powerful—while still presented as a slick, self-service toolset for the modern era of business analytics.

-There are two primary enterprise reporting challenges that organization’s face: first, how to create and distribute static content to users; and second, how to automate this process with sophistication but without complexity—avoiding the tedious and time-consuming effort required to create numerous reports manually (or the complex steps that require coding).
+There are two primary enterprise reporting challenges that organizations face: first, how to create and distribute static content to users; and second, how to automate this process with sophistication but without complexity—avoiding the tedious and time-consuming effort required to create numerous reports manually (or the complex steps that require coding).

 Live, interactive access to analytics and data is not always feasible.
 There is always a population of users who do not want (or cannot get) access to live, interactive systems and content.
-This may be due to security concerns, resource constraints, or simply lack of training.
+This may be due to security concerns, resource constraints, or simply a lack of training.
 Bursted, static reports can make a large dent in this problem set.

 When bursting a report with different data slices to multiple recipients, it is a tedious task to create the same report many times, each time changing the selection for a different branch, department, product category, or any other criteria.
 The alternative is to develop code to perform the distribution, but the architecture of BI tools and technical difficulty of this approach this normally precludes this option.

 Further complexity arises when a report needs only to be distributed to a specific recipient under certain circumstances.
 Defining the conditions within the report itself proves to be either technically challenging or impossible.
-For example: when a manager wants to only publish the report for branches where total returns are more than five percent of sales.
+For example: when a manager wants only to publish the report for branches where total returns are more than five percent of sales.

 Most modern BI tools do not offer the ability to perform report bursting—let alone accommodate the nuances of automating the core functions of distribution and content personalization.
 This usually requires one or more other technologies.

 Further, the application provides total flexibility in deciding when and how to schedule the publication.
-Distribution can be performed using existing users, roles, or through scripting.
+Distribution can be performed using existing users, roles, or scripting.
 Advanced features include the ability to conditionally replicate pages for different slices of data (covered in the next blog).
-Other functions like “report triggers” and “page triggers” allow conditional deployment and distribution of reports, ensuring the publication and content is only delivered when relevant.
+Other functions like “report triggers” and “page triggers” allow conditional deployment and distribution of reports, ensuring the publication and content are only delivered when relevant.
 Reports can be published in PDF, Word, Excel, PowerPoint, XML, HTML, PNG, or JSON formats.

 This ultimately culminates in a “targeted reporting” framework where each user receives their own content in a report.
 What’s more, all of it is designed and executed by business users who understand the analytic and reporting requirements and can build and deliver it themselves without the help of intermediaries.
 This is the holy grail of enterprise reporting and analytics.

 Shane is a BI analyst for E&G Manufacturers.
 E&G uses Pyramid to analyze their data currently housed in a Pyramid in-memory database.
 Shane wants to publish a detailed branch returns report.
-He must automate distribution of the report to all branches, but only to branches where the value of the goods returned were more than 12% of sales.
+He must automate the distribution of the report to all branches, but only to branches where the value of the goods returned was more than 12% of sales.
 Those branches with less than 12% returns do not need to be alerted.

 First, Shane defines the report using the Publish tool using a slicer to filter the report by country.
 He creates a country placeholder to display the filtered country.